jphall663/gwsb_caio/README.md

   * uses different sensory inputs (digital data, text, images, sound vs. smell, touch)
   * can use massive memory.
   * can perform repetitive or boring cognitive tasks without attention problems.

+### Basic AI Tool Guidance

+* **Notebooks** (e.g., Jupyter / Colab)
+  * *Use for:* quick experiments, data exploration, and early prototypes.
+  * *Don’t use for:* producing finalized products.

+(While you can prototype a chatbot in a notebook for this class (even spin up a quick Gradio/Streamlit UI), you don’t usually deliver a chatbot as a notebook in the real world.)

+* **IDEs** (e.g., VS Code / PyCharm)
+  * *Use for:* building final products and real applications (with folders, files, tests, Git, packaging, deployment, and users).
+  * *Optional:* Add a coding agent (e.g., Codex) in your IDE; it can read/modify code.
+IDEs and coding agents are professional-grade helper tools, not a final product themselves.

+(This is the ideal kind of tool in which to build a chatbot or other finalized AI product.)

+* **Commercial apps/websites** (E.g., ChatGPT / Co-pilot / Gemini / NotebookLM)
+  * *Use for:* learning, brainstorming, coding help.
+  * *Don’t use for:* final products.
+For final products, *do* build your own UI for calling APIs and other tools using an IDE.

+(The ChatGPT website is its own UI.
+Don’t try to “wrap” that UI for a product--that's silly.)

+* **Coding agents** (e.g., Codex)
+  * *Use for:* generating code, fixing bugs, writing tests, etc.
+  * *Don’t use for:* hosting or delivering a user-facing final product.

+(These help produce code for your app/product; they are not the app you deliver to end users.
+Don’t try to wrap coding agent UIs for your products--that's silly.)

+* **Language model APIs** (e.g., OpenAI API)
+  * *Use for:* your app’s backend intelligence—chat, retrieval, text-to-code, etc. You build your final product using APIs.

+(Language model APIs are a general low-level tool for interacting with AI models within your own custom-built applications or products.)

+* **Websites, open-source models + tooling** (e.g., Hugging Face & `transformers` or `langchain` packages)
+  * *Use for:* loading and running open source models; your app’s backend intelligence—chat, retrieval, code-to-text, etc. You can build a final product around/with Hugging Face models in addition to commerical language model APIs.
+  * *Don’t use for:* “wrapping” the Hugging Face website as your own product--that's silly.

+* **Agentic tools** (e.g., Zapier, n8n)
+  * *Use for:* building automated workflows for your own or small group use.
+  * *Don't use for:* building a final product to sell to external users--like ChatGPT and/or Codex, these are already finalized commerical products with their own UIs.

+(Mostly focused on software engineering automation, but can also perform some office tasks.)

+**Usage Rules of Thumb**:
+  * *To learn and research for yourself*: Use chatbots (e.g., ChatGPT, NotebookLM).
+  * *To build a product for others to use:* Prototype/test/understand coding logic, API calls, and model usage in notebooks → Build a finalized chatbot or other AI app in an IDE → Let coding agents help write code and build project infrastructure.
+  * *To build an automated workflow for yourself:*
+    * *Simple*: Use Zapier, n8n, etc.
+    * *Advanced*: Use a coding agent to write the software to complete the workflow.

+*Disclosure:* I worked with AI to build these pointers.

 ## Advanced Human-AI Teaming Guidance and Resources